 Threatened/Endangered Information: No data available.

-Comments: Little information is available on this newcomer introduced plant.
-Hedypnois cretica or Cretanweed is an introduced species in several southwestern states and is common the localities where it is found.
+Comments: Little information is available for this plant.
+Hedypnois cretica or Cretanweed is an introduced species in several southwestern states and is common in the localities where it is found.

 In the Phoenix area it appears to be increasing its geographic range in areas associated with ample water such as yards or near standing water in the normally dry Salt River bottom.